-UPDATE 2-'Chill', Kenya central bank tells shilling speculators as election nears
+REFILE-UPDATE 2-'Chill', Kenya central bank tells shilling speculators as election nears

 The bank's hard currency reserves dropped to $7.80 billion - or 5.2 months of imports - last week, and traders said the central bank had sold dollars in the market at least twice since Thursday to support the local currency.

-"We believe that our (reserves) cover is adequate," Njoroge said, adding that some of the recent pressure on the shilling was due to bets on the outcome of the election, which takes place on Aug.
+"We believe that our (reserves) cover is adequate," Patrick Njoroge, the bank's governor said, adding that some of the recent pressure on the shilling was due to bets on the outcome of the election, which takes place on Aug.
 8.

 "There is a lot of speculation out there... and frankly some of those speculators need to chill," he told a news conference at the central bank.